Jemilius13/LITA_CAPSTONE_PROJECT/README.md

 Finally, we will harness the power of Power BI to create interactive visualizations and dashboards that present our findings in a user-friendly format.
 This will enable stakeholders to engage with the data dynamically, facilitating a deeper understanding of the insights derived from the analysis.
 Overall, this Capstone Project aims to enhance our data analysis skills and demonstrate our ability to effectively utilize analytical tools to solve real-world problems, ultimately contributing to data-driven decision-making processes.

-### Projecet title: "A Comprehensive Data Analysis Approach: Excel, SQL, and Power BI Integration"
+### Project title: "A Comprehensive Data Analysis Approach: Excel, SQL, and Power BI Integration"

 [CAPSTONE PROJECT OVERVIEW](#capstone-project-overview)